Avocarrot/openrtb/README.md

 ### RtbObject

-- **.toJSON()**: Converts the object to a JSON string.
+- **.stringify()**: Converts the object to a JSON string.
 Properties that are undefined are not included.

 ### Bid